Accounts

 chifra abis

-While this tool may be used from the command line and the API, its primary purpose is in support of tools such as chifra export to support the --articulate option.
+While this tool may be used from the command line, its primary purpose is in support of the --articulate option for tools such as chifra export and chifra logs.

 The --known option prints a list of semi-standard function signatures such as the ERC20 standard, ERC 721 standard, various functions from OpenZeppelin, various Uniswap functions, etc. As an optimization, the known signatures are searched first during articulation.